Lightning Crotch Pain: Symptoms, Causes & Ways To Deal With It

 Image: IStock

 The characteristic symptom of the lightning crotch is stabbing pain around the vaginal region as your delivery date draws closer.
+The intensity of the pain can vary from mild discomfort to sharp, acute pain that might last for a few seconds.
 As the baby descends into the birth canal, you will experience other symptoms such as:

 • Constipation